Hierosoft/maniforge/readme.md

 Updates to platformio.ini, Configuration.h and Configuration_adv.h that work with later commits of the Marlin bugfix-2.x.x branch will go here.
 For a fully-tested version or for earlier commit history, see <https://github.com/poikilos/Marlin/tree/bugfix-2.0.x-r2x_t14>.

+For information on past and possible future changes to the factory design, see [contributing.md](contributing.md).

 ## Hardware Changes